api3dao/operations-deprecated/README.md

   - `topUpWallets`: [...]
 An array of addresses to monitor and keep topped-up
     - `walletType`: The wallet type, either 'API3' or 'Provider'
     - `address`: The target address, eg. "0x3C44CdDdB6a900fa2b585dd299e03d12FA4293BC"
-- `signedKeeperConditions`:
+- `signedKeeperConfig`:
-  - `updateConditionPercentage`: API3's update condition percentage, eg: 0.1 for 0.1%
+  - `deviationThreshold`: API3's update condition threshold percentage, eg: 0.1 for 0.1%
-  - `ttlSeconds`: Time in seconds since the last update, past which an update will be forced
+  - `heartbeatInterval`: Time in seconds since the last update, past which an update will be forced
+  - `updateInterval`: The interval in seconds between update condition evaluation

 ### Managed feeds — `/data/feeds`